algosup/2022-2023-project-5-algorithmics-Team-7/Documents/Functional-Specifications.md

 ```
 - It is requested that the amounts be integers or have a fixed number of decimals (two), which will allow for precise equivalence computation and quicker checks when determining if tanks can be combined.
 They will have the same unit.
 - We assume that the wines are present in the first tanks in the same order of the formula.
 (Here, wine N°3 starts at 37.5 volume units and must be present at 40%)
-- The decimal separators must be a dot `.` and not a comma `,`.
 - *If time allows it, the optional usage of volume units may be added.*

 The software should return two text files containing the following informations:
 - The closest resulting formula from the required one and the steps to achieve it.
 - *If time allows it, the formula generating the less waste and the steps to achieve it*.
-- *If time allows it, a formula that consiliates conformity of the desired formula and steps to achieve it*.
+- *If time allows it, a middle ground formula between conformity of the desired formula and steps to achieve it*.
-- The values should be given with up to 3 decimals.
+- The values should be given without decimals (42.69% -> 42%).

 `result.txt` (percentage of each wine in the resulting formula):
 ```